ai/check-dts/README.md

 const test: string = await myFunction();
 ```

-If the variable only returns a string a never a number, then this will fail:
+If the function only returns a string a never a number, then this will fail:

 ```ts
 // FAILS